amunchet/labyrinth/README.md

 <img src="frontend/labyrinth/public/img/screenshot.png"  alt="Labyrinth Screenshot" />

-## Build
-1. Labyrinth is using **CVE-Search-Docker** (https://github.com/cve-search/CVE-Search-Docker) to provide vulnerability searching.
-This exists as a submodule.
-To correctly pull or initialize, you'll need two additional commands `git submodule init && git submodule init`.
-Warning: It's a rather large folder.

 ## Install
 1. `sudo bash install.sh` - this will walk you through the setup needed for Auth0 information.